 Corps de Ballet

-Andrew Daly began his training at The Nutmeg Conservatory for the Performing Arts in Torrington, CT in 1996.
-From 2005 to 2007, he trained at the Jacqueline Kennedy Onassis School at American Ballet Theatre under the direction of Franco DeVita, following summer intensives with Kaatsbaan, San Francisco Ballet, and The School of American Ballet on scholarship.
-He has performed with the Jacqueline Kennedy Onassis School at American Ballet Theatre in The Sleeping Beauty and in American Ballet Theatre's production of Cinderella, The Sleeping Beauty and Manon.
+Andrew Daly began his training at The Nutmeg Conservatory for the Performing Arts in Torrington, CT and continued his training at the Jacqueline Kennedy Onassis School at American Ballet Theatre under the direction of Franco DeVita, following summer intensives with Kaatsbaan, San Francisco Ballet, and The School of American Ballet on scholarship.
+He has performed with the Jacqueline Kennedy Onassis School at American Ballet Theatre in The Sleeping Beauty and in American Ballet Theatre's productions of Cinderella, The Sleeping Beauty, and Manon.